ksonex777-pixel/code-api/README.md

  * @param chestY
  * @param chestZ
  */
-canOpenStandardChest(playerId: PlayerId, chestX: number, chestY: number, chestZ: number): boolean | void
+canOpenStandardChest(playerId: PlayerId, chestX: number, chestY: number, chestZ: number): PNull<boolean>

 /**
  * Give a standard chest an item and a certain amount of that item.